cdwv/ui-grid-draggable-rows/README.md

 ```

 ## Usage
-To add _drag and drop_ functionality to your table you have to insert `ui-grid-draggable-rows` directive to your table.
+To add _drag and drop_ functionality you have to insert `ui-grid-draggable-rows` directive to your table.

 ```html
 <div ui-grid="gridOptions" class="grid" ui-grid-draggable-rows></div>